Chocolate Raspberry Jellies

-As soon as I got my review copy of the Hometown Christmas I started paging through the recipes.
-I couldn’t wait to try a few but as soon as I came across the Raspberry Jellies candy recipe in the Tree Trimming Treats chapter I knew I had to make that recipe first.
+As soon as I got my review copy of the Gooseberry Patch Hometown Christmas (affiliate link) I started paging through the recipes.
+I couldn’t wait to try a few but as soon as I came across the Chocolate Raspberry Jellies Candy recipe in the Tree Trimming Treats chapter I knew I had to make that recipe first.
 I’ll tell you why in a moment.

 What I love about the Hometown Christmas cookbook